Tuscaloosa, Alabama: 2011 tornado

-On April 27, 2011, Tuscaloosa was hit by a 1.5 mi wide EF4 tornado that resulted in 64 deaths, more than 1500 injuries, and massive devastation.
+On April 27, 2011, Tuscaloosa was hit by a 1.5 mi wide EF4 tornado that resulted in 64 deaths, more than 1,500 injuries, and massive devastation.
 Most of the deaths, 44, were in Tuscaloosa alone, with the rest being in Birmingham and surrounding suburbs.
 The tornado's top winds were estimated by the US National Weather Service at 190 mi/h.
 Officials at DCH Regional Medical alone reported treating more than 1,000 injured people in the tornado aftermath.
 Officials reported dozens of unaccompanied minors being admitted for treatment at the hospital, raising questions about the possible loss of their parents.
 Several were taken to pediatric trauma wards, indicating serious injuries.
 Referring to the extent and severity of the damage, Mayor Walter Maddox stated that "we have neighborhoods that have been basically removed from the map."
 The same tornado later went on to cause major damage in the Birmingham area.
 In all, the cost of damage from the tornado amounted to $2.45 billion, making it, at the time, the costliest tornado in U.S. history, though it would be surpassed less than a month later by the devastating Joplin, Missouri tornado of May 22.

 The tornado was part of the 2011 Super Outbreak that affected large parts of the eastern United States and was the largest tornado outbreak ever recorded.
 In total, 324 people were killed by tornadoes during the outbreak, including 238 in Alabama alone.
 The tornadoes and other severe weather combined for over $10 billion in damage throughout the affected states, with more than 20% of the damage cost resulting from the tornado that struck Tuscaloosa.

-Immediate aftermath of the April 27th, 2011, tornado.
-Druid City Hospital in the background.
+Immediate aftermath of the April 27, 2011, tornado.
+Druid City Hospital is in the background.